Governor Kelly waiting for coronavirus vaccine

 TOPEKA, Kan.
-(KSNT) — Kansas is currently in Phase One of the Governor Kelly’s reopening plan for about two weeks now, and phase 1.5 begins Monday.
+(KSNW) – Kansas is currently in Phase One of Governor Kelly’s reopening plan for about two weeks now, and phase 1.5 begins Monday.

 “I’ve always said that until a COVID-19 vaccine is developed, manufactured and widely distributed, our future remains subject to the whims of this virus,” said the Governor.